cosmos/ethermint/docs/quickstart/testnet.md

 ## Testnet faucet

-Once the ethermint daemon is up and running, you can request tokens to your address using the `faucet` module:
+Once the aragon-chain daemon is up and running, you can request tokens to your address using the `faucet` module:

 ```bash
 # query your initial balance